-- Environmental quality standards related to water pollution in public waters and groundwater will be revised as necessary based on scientific knowledge and other considerations. - Progress will be made on specifying types of bottom-layer dissolved oxygen content, which has been added to environmental quality standards, and these will be used to enhance water quality conservation measures in areas such as lakes and marshes and closed coastal seas. - O Regarding coli bacillus, for which environmental quality standards have been established, studies will proceed on revision to indicators to enable more appropriate treatment of fecal sewage. - Orainage restrictions on factories and business sites will be revised and added as necessary to enable maintenance and achievement of environmental quality standards.
+- Environmental quality standards related to water pollution in public waters and groundwater will be revised as necessary based on scientific knowledge and other considerations.
+In addition, efforts will be made to accumulate information on the status of detection of items Monitored substance and Investigated item related to water quality in public-water and groundwater. - Progress will be made on specifying types of bottom-layer dissolved oxygen content, which has been added to environmental quality standards, and these will be used to enhance water quality conservation measures in areas such as lakes and marshes and closed coastal seas. - Reviews and additions necessary to maintain and achieve environmental standards for regulations on drainage from factories and business sites will be made, taking into account the fact that environmental standards have been revised from coliform group counts to coliform counts.